jfalava/machine-outfitting/README.md

-# Winget script for Windows 11 gaming machine
+# Machine Outfitting

-Ninite is overrated and everyone loves a one click install amirite.
+The one stop for setting up my Windows 11 machine cuz Ninite is overrated and everyone loves a one click install amirite.

-You need [winget](https://github.com/microsoft/winget-cli/) for this script to be recognized by your PowerShell terminal.
+You need [winget](https://github.com/microsoft/winget-cli/) for the installation scripts to be recognized by your PowerShell terminal.

 ## How to run